rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 })
 {% endhighlight %}

-Definitions are usually made up of an [item string](#item-strings) to identify the definition, and a definition table.
+Item definitions like seen above are usually made up of an unique [item string](#item-strings) and a definition table.
+The definition table contains attributes which affect the behavour of the item.

 ### Foods